-Salt and pepper-seasoned chicken is sauteed then simmered with meaty artichoke hearts and gluten-free pasta (or regular!) in chicken broth so the flavor infuses the pasta from the inside out.
+Salt and pepper-seasoned chicken is sauted then simmered with meaty artichoke hearts and pasta in chicken broth so the flavor infuses the pasta from the inside out.
 After the pasta is cooked through, halved cherry tomatoes and capers are swirled in then the liquid is reduced before fresh basil and parmesan cheese is added to finish and thicken the sauce.

 The sauce almost tastes wine-based, that is to say it’s very elegant-tasting, plus the artichoke hearts, cherry tomatoes, capers, and basil are a mouthwatering, Mediterranean-inspired flavor combination.
 This dish is simple enough for everyday, but I’d make it when I want to impress.
 You’ll love it too!

 Start by sauteing chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper in extra virgin olive oil until golden brown — the chicken doesn’t need to be cooked all the way through at this point.

 Next add canned artichoke hearts that have been cut in half, a pinch (or more!) of red chili pepper flakes, chicken broth, water, salt, and pepper.